Clarence Adams (Korean War): Return to the United States

 Adams returned to the United States from China via Hong Kong on May 26, 1966, citing that he missed his mother.
 The House Un-American Activities Committee subpoenaed Adams upon his return but did not question him publicly.
 The charges raised by the committee were dropped.

 He later started a Chinese restaurant business in Memphis in 1972.
 He ran four of them with his wife at one point.

 Adams died on September 17, 1999.
 His autobiography An American Dream: The Life of an African American Soldier and POW Who Spent Twelve Years in Communist China was posthumously published in 2007 by his daughter Della Adams and Lewis H. Carlson.

+Military Awards and Decorations

+During his military service, Clarence was awarded the following medals.